 The Ministry, health establishments and health professionals shall take all appropriate measures to promote the altruistic and unpaid organ donation and the highest ethical standards of organ donation and transplantation, in line with this law.

-The Ministry, for the purpose of education, shall ensure that all relevant information and education is provided for professionals and public aimed to raise overall awareness on the importance of altruistic post-mortem organ donation and its benefits for the recipients.
+The Government of Georgia, for the purpose of education, shall ensure that all relevant information and education is provided for professionals and public aimed to raise overall awareness on the importance of altruistic post-mortem organ donation and its benefits for the recipients.

 Information and education program referred to in paragraph 2 of this article shall cover all relevant medical, legal, socio-cultural, religious, ethical and other issues concerned, particularly sensitive issues such as the means of determination of death, consent and other requirements with regard to organ donation from deceased and rights and protection of donors and recipients.

-Raising awareness educational program shall be prepared, adopted and implemented by the ministry under shared responsibility with relevant professional societies (in particular those responsible for the intensive/critical care, palliative care, neurology, transplantation, internal medicine, nephrology, etc.) and the ministry of education and science of Georgia

-Fundraising for the raising awareness education program referred to in paragraphs 1, 2, 3 and 4 of this article shall be provided in the budget of the Georgia.

-Provision of promotion, information and education referred to in paragraphs 1.2.3. and 4. of this Article shall not be considered as advertising. .
+Provision of promotion, information and education referred to in paragraphs 1.2.3.. of this Article shall not be considered as advertising. .

 Article 7.
 Prohibition of Advertising

-It is prohibited to advertise the need for organs, and to advertise donation, with or without offering, that is, giving financial compensation or other tangible or intangible benefits, and to advertise healthcare institutions and healthcare professionals performing the transplantation process, in the media, and in any other advertising messages, i.e. in any other way.
+It is prohibited to advertise the need for organs, and to advertise donation and to advertise healthcare institutions and healthcare professionals performing the transplantation process, in the media, and in any other advertising messages, i.e. in any other way.

 Prohibition of advertising referred to in paragraph 1 of this Article shall not apply to the promotion of voluntary, unpaid organ donation organized and implemented in line with this law.